What is Deus Ex Machina? Transcript (Spanish and English Subtitles Available in Video. Click HERE for Spanish Transcript)

 Now on one hand, you’d be happy.
 You’re going to your dream school.
 But on the other hand, you might feel a little let down, right?
 I mean, you’ve done all this hard work, you’ve given up hanging out with friends for extra study time.
 Maybe you’ve never really liked basketball in the first place.
 After all the sacrifices you’ve made, you kind of wanted to see you if you could earn that spot at Harvard.

 Stories like this one don’t happen in real life.
-But this hypothetical scenario might help you understand the plot device called Dues Ex Machina.
+But this hypothetical scenario might help you understand the plot device called Deus Ex Machina.

 Deus Ex Machina is Latin for “God from the machine,” and the device has been around since the time of Greek theater.
 The ancient playwright Euripides popularized the technique.
 His tragedies placed characters in these confounding situations; they strove to resolve their conflicts only to be saved from defeat at the last moment by an early form of special effect.
 See, Euripides enjoyed delivering gods to the stage with the help of a machine kind of like a crane.
 Hence the name, Deus Ex Machina.